B2B Case Study Live – Project Open Robe – part 2

-No time to do an extended next installment of Project Open Kimono, the case-study-in-progress that follows our B2B Marketing Manifesto campaign, but I wanted to check in quickly with two big things we’ve already learned.
+No time to do an extended next installment of Project Open Robe, the case-study-in-progress that follows our B2B Marketing Manifesto campaign, but I wanted to check in quickly with two big things we’ve already learned.

 The Manifesto is, what — three days old, and it’s already flying off the virtual shelves — which we’re thrilled about it (Neil will update us all later).
 Better still, we’ve already learned two really interesting lessons: